 “We could certainly try to come up with another idea if you would rather not go,” Kanwal offered.

 She smiled serenely at him.
 “I'd like to go and see what's out there.”

-Perhaps he had let the anxiety he experienced in the dense crowds hurt his pride, and felt that he needed to redeem his masculinity, but he was glad that she said that.
+Perhaps it was because the anxiety he experienced in the dense crowds hurt his masculine pride and he felt the need to redeem himself, but he was glad that she said that.
 Even if it was a bit crazy, romping around in rugged terrain known as the Bundelkhand sounded much more like his cup of tea than continuing on in the city.
 Besides, he had no better ideas than he had yesterday.

 “All right then.
 Let's go.”

 In the center of the clearing five men stood outside of a lush silk tent.
 Behind it over a dozen brightly colored chariots stood on huge wheels with fat spokes.
 The oldest looking of the five men stepped forward, and spoke though a thick mustache.
 “Would you like to hire a ratha?”